Welcome to Co-ops, commons & Communities Canberra (CoCanberra)

 -- -- -- --

 We meet monthly, at 7pm on the last Monday of the month, in normal times at the Food Co-shop in Canberra city.
 The Co-op is still operational, with a pick-up service and deliveries available.
 The Cafe and shop floor are closed

 The meetups are a collaboration between ourselves and the The New Economy Network of Australia (NENA) Canberra Region Hub.

-A very brief update of Co-Canberra projects with QnA will round off the night.
+A very brief update of Co-Canberra projects with QnA will round off the night, if tme allows.
+We will stick around afterwards if anyone wants to ask questions, or just have a yarn whle we pack up.